Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy: Introduction and estimation

+In the present paper, we will consider also the \emph{resubstitution} estimate proposed in \cite{ahmadlin1976}.
+In this case, we shall study uniform-in-bandwidth consistency of the estimator of $H(f)$ based on the representation (\ref{secon}) which is, in turn, defined by

-5pt The limiting behavior of $ f_{n,h_n}(\cdot)$, for appropriate choices of the bandwidth $h_n$, has been extensively investigated in the literature (refer to \cite{DevroyeGyorfi1985} and \cite{prakasa1983}).
+where The limiting behavior of $ f_{n,h_n}(\cdot)$, for appropriate choices of the bandwidth $h_n$, has been studied by a large number statisticians over many decades.
+For good sources of references to research literature in this area along with statistical applications consult \cite{devroyelugosi2001,DevroyeGyorfi1985,bosqlecoutre1987,scott1992} and \cite{prakasa1983}.
 In particular, under our assumptions, the condition that $h_n\rightarrow 0$ together with $nh_n\rightarrow\infty$ is necessary and sufficient for the convergence in probability of $ f_{n,h_n}({\bf x})$ towards the limit $f({\bf x})$, independently of ${\bf x}\in\mathbb{R}^d$ and the density $f(\cdot)$.
 Various uniform consistency results involving the estimator $ f_{n,h_n}(\cdot)$ have been recently established.
-We refer to \cite{Deheuvelsmason2004}, \cite{Mason2005}, \cite{mason2008}.
-In this paper we will use their methods to establish convergence results for the estimates $H_{n,h_n}^{(1)}(f)$ and $H_{n,h_n}^{(2)}(f)$ of $H(f)$ in the similar spirit of \cite{Bouzebda-Elhattab2009,Bouzebda-Elhattab2010}.
-To prove the strong consistency of $H_{n,h_n}^{(1)}$, we shall consider another, but more appropriate and more computationally convenient, centering factor than the expectation $\mathbb{E}H_{n,h_n}^{(1)}$, which is delicate to handle.
-This is given by
+We refer to \cite{Deheuvels2000,Masoneinmahl2000,Deheuvelsmason2004} and the references therein.
+The first seminal paper that devoted to obtaining uniform in bandwidth results for the kernel-type estimator was \cite{Mason2005}.
+Since then, there is a considerable interest in obtaining so-called uniform in bandwidth results for kernel-type estimators depending on a bandwidth sequence.
+In this paper we will use their methods to establish convergence results for the estimates $H_{n,h_n}^{(1)}(f)$ and $H_{n,h_n}^{(2)}(f)$ of $H(f)$ in the same spirit of \cite{Bouzebda-Elhattab2009,Bouzebda-Elhattab2010}.

 The remainder of this paper is organized as follows.
 In Section \ref{section2}, we state our main results concerning the limiting behavior of $H_{n,h_n}^{(1)}(f)$ and $H_{n,h_n}^{(2)}(f)$.
 Some concluding remarks and possible future developments are mentioned in Section \ref{conclusion}.
 To avoid interrupting the flow of the presentation, all mathematical developments are relegated to Section \ref{proof}.